Read on, if these questions strike a chord with you.

-Gaurav worked for 10 months in financial year 2014-15 with a company and earned a salary of Rs 45,000 per month.
-Gaurav started working as an insurance agent starting February 2015.
-The total commission earned by him was Rs 59,500.
-Out of which Rs 34,000 is earned from commissions from LIC policies (new policies sold and first year’s commissions) and remaining Rs 25,500 is earned from renewal of LIC policies.
+Meet Gaurav – He worked for 10 months in the financial year 2017-18 with LIC and earned a salary of Rs 45,000 per month.
+Gaurav started working as an insurance agent, starting in February 2018.
+The total commission earned by him that year was Rs 59,500.
+Out of which Rs 34,000 is earned from commissions from LIC policies (new policies sold and first year’s commissions) and remaining Rs 25,500 is earned from the renewal of LIC policies.
 Since he just started his commission work – he does not maintain any records relating to his agent work.
 Gaurav also spent Rs 8,500 in telephone calls and commute, which was spent exclusively in securing these commissions.
 Gaurav contributed Rs 36,000 to EPF when he was in a job and deposited Rs 50,000 in PPF.

 Deduction: 50% = Rs 17,000